pookjw/SidecarPatcher/README.md

 4. Open **Terminal** application and clone this repository by running this command: `git clone https://github.com/pookjw/SidecarPatcher`

-5. Give excute permission: `chmod +x SidecarPatcher/main.swift`

-6. Run main.swift: `sudo swift SidecarPatcher/main.swift`
+5. Run main.swift: `sudo swift SidecarPatcher/main.swift`

 - You will need to enter your macOS password.